Citing/Human-Rights-Demo/README.md

 ## Overview

-This project is an automated tool for analyzing cases related to the protection of fundamental rights.
+This project is Assignment 1 for **Legal AI: Design and Development (LAWS90286)** at Melbourne Law School.
+It is an automated tool for analyzing cases related to the protection of fundamental rights.
 It provides a structured framework for assessing whether government actions infringe upon fundamental rights.
 The analysis is divided into three main stages:

 1. **Scope of Protection**: Determining whether the action falls within the scope of fundamental rights protection.
 2. **Intervention**: Determining whether the action constitutes an interference with the identified fundamental rights.